How did it start?

 Hastings District Council,NZ Lotteries, Eastwater, Clubs Hastings, Trust House, Ngati Kahungunu Iwi Inc, Eastern & Central Trust, Lion Foundation, First Light Foundation, Creative Communities Hastings, Corys and other local businesses too.
 We do fireworks shows around the country and sell retail fireworks at Guy Fawke's in Hawkés Bay and Gisborne.
 From our Guy Fawke's retail fireworks sales in 2023 we bought a 20ft storage container and 12 new light displays.

 Pay artists, rent Tomoana Showgrounds, buy lights & hardware, repairs, promotion and employ seasonal event staff.
 Some are high school and tertiary students.

 What else do we do?

-100% of fees we earn from other events goes to the Fiesta of Lights.
-These have included Taupo’s Winter Festival, Splore in Auckland, Glen Innes Light Trail and fireworks displays from Auckland to Dunedin.
+We also earn from events outside Hawk's Bay.
+These include Dominion Road Moon Festival, Glen Innes Light Trail and fireworks displays from Auckland to Dunedin.